TheLion-ai/UMIE_datasets/README.md

 * **X-Ray - 118 672**
 * **MRI - 5 020**

-### All necessary packages are included in requirements.txt file
+### All necessary packages are included in pyproject.toml file.